-- Political, labour, and fraternal organisations.
+- Political, labor, and fraternal organisations.

-- Refurbishers that will be installing the donated software on refurbished computers to be distributed or donated to non-profits or schools.
+- Refurbishers that will be installing the donated software on refurbished computers to be distributed or donated to nonprofits or schools.
 Please visit the Registered Refurbisher Program.

-- Non-public libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.
+- Nonpublic libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.

-- Terms of Service: Organisations that request Microsoft products must agree to any applicable terms of service.
+Organisations that request Microsoft products must agree to any applicable terms of service.

-My organisation does not have a policy or mission of discriminating in hiring, compensation, access to training or services, promotion, termination, or retirement based on race, colour, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status.
+My organisation does not have a policy or mission of discriminating in hiring, compensation, access to training or services, promotion, termination, or retirement based on race, color, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status.